MauroGaravito/indux/README.md

 2. Wizard immediately checks `/modules/:moduleId/submissions/my` to see if the worker already has a submission (blocks if `approved`/`pending`, allows retry if `declined`).
 3. Completes dynamic steps (personal data, uploads, slides, quiz, signature).
 4. Wizard submits to `/modules/:moduleId/submissions`.
-4. Managers/admins review submission; once approved, certificate PDF is stored in MinIO and shown to worker.
+5. Managers/admins review submission; once approved, certificate PDF is stored in MinIO and shown to worker.
+Workers can see their history/certificates via `/workers/me/submissions` (rendered in `frontend/src/pages/worker/WorkerHistory.jsx`) and the Worker Dashboard surfaces per-project status + manager info.

 Requirements: worker assignment exists and module `reviewStatus === 'approved'`.